 If you're asked to give a presentation during your interview, review these tips for how to ace a job interview presentation.

 Don't wait until the last minute to make sure your interview clothes are ready.
 Have an interview outfit ready to wear at all times, so you don't have to think about what you're going to wear while you're scrambling to get ready for a job interview.

 Regardless of the type of job you're interviewing for, that first impression should be a great one.
 When dressing for an interview for a professional position, dress accordingly in business attire.

 If you're applying for a job in a more casual environment, such as a store or restaurant, it's still important to be neat, tidy, and well-groomed, and to present a positive image to the employer.

-Review these hairstyles for short, medium and long hairstyles for inspiration for what to do with your hair when you're interviewing.
+Research hairstyles for short, medium, and long hair for inspiration on what to do with your hair when you're interviewing.

 It's important to know what to bring (and what not to bring) to a job interview.
-Items to bring include a portfolio with extra copies of your resume, a list of references, a list of questions ask the interviewer, and something to write with.
+Items to bring include a portfolio with extra copies of your resume, a list of references, a list of questions to ask the interviewer, and something to write on and with.

 It's also important to know what not to bring, including your cellphone (or at least turn your phone off), a cup of coffee, gum, or anything else beyond yourself and your credentials.

 Proper interview etiquette is important.
 Remember to greet the receptionist, your interviewer, and everyone else you meet politely, pleasantly, and enthusiastically.